lsst-tstn/tstn-028/index.rst

 Furthermore, ADLink has recently `announced`_ that the public version of OpenSpliceDDS is no longer going to be supported.
 Their previous policy was to keep the public library one major version behind the licensed edition.
 They had also granted us permission to publicly use the licensed Python bindings with the public library, which was required due to otherwise unfixable issues with the public edition.
-Furthermore, in their announcement, they also make it clear that users of the library should migrate to the new and upcomming `Cyclone DDS`_.
+Furthermore, in their announcement, they also make it clear that users of the library should migrate to the new and upcoming `Cyclone DDS`_.

 .. _announced: https://github.com/ADLINK-IST/opensplice#announcement
 .. _Cyclone DDS: https://projects.eclipse.org/projects/iot.cyclonedds

-Altogether this situation is extremely worrisome, especially as it suggest ADLink-OpenSpliceDDS might be heading towars its end-of-life support, exposing potential issues fullfiling a couple requirements.
+Altogether this situation is extremely worrisome, especially as it suggest ADLink-OpenSpliceDDS might be heading towards its end-of-life support, exposing potential issues fulfilling a couple requirements.
 More specifically, requirements OCS-REQ-0006 and OCS-REQ-0022 :cite:`LSE-62`, which concerns the expected lifetime of the project (e.g. the 10 years survey operations).

 The Future